SergeCaron/SetUpOEMRecovery/README.md

 - [ ] Invoke the script, insert a USB key and press enter.
 The script will prompt for a USB key until a compatible device is inserted.
 - [ ] The script scans compatible USB drives for a ?:\sources\Reconstruct.WIM windows image file.
 If no such file is found, the script invokes the Microsoft RecoveryDrive utility.
 You have the option to reinitialize an existing recovery drive.
 Note that this utility will enumerate 'Fixed' and 'Removable' drive types, not just the selected drive.
 This process is repeated until a single compatible drive is identified.
 - [ ] The script dumps all OEM drivers in the ?:\Drivers directory of the USB drive.
 You have the option to remove drivers that are not usually used in the Windows PE environment.
-- [ ] The script copies the RECOVER.CMD file in the root of the USB drive.
+- [ ] The script copies itself, the RECOVER.CMD script, and the Empty.evtx file in the root of the USB drive.
+These files must be in th same directory.
 - [ ] An enumeration of all OEM drivers present on the drive is displayed